TAP top app download banner

 How Much Is Your Child's Allowance?
 Singapore Parents Share How Much They Give Their Kids

 How much do you give your child?
+Here's an overview of what other Singaporean parents give to their child.

 Pocket money is a great starting point for children to learn the responsibility of handling money.
-But how much allowance are Singaporean parents giving their school-going kids and should the amount change by age?
+But how much allowance are Singaporean parents giving their school-going kids, and should the amount change by age?

 We look into how much allowance parents in the little red dot are giving their children nowadays.
 And if you haven’t yet, we will also talk about what you should consider when starting a school allowance for your kiddo.